logicalclocks/logicalclocks.github.io/docs/user_guides/projects/opensearch/connect.md

 [OpenSearch](https://docs.hopsworks.ai/hopsworks-api/{{{ hopsworks_version }}}/generated/api/opensearch/)

-## Conclusion
+## Going Further

-In this guide you learned how to connect to the OpenSearch cluster.
 You can now use the client to interact directly with the OpenSearch cluster, such as [vector database](../../mlops/vector_database/index.md).